 What is Sinus Tarsi Syndrome?

-In true sinus tarsi syndrome, the tissues in the canal will show laboratory signs of inflammation, cellular damage and fibrosis – an overgrowth of tissue similar to scar tissue.
+In true sinus tarsi syndrome, the tissues in the canal will show signs of chronic inflammation.
+This includes cellular damage and fibrosis, an overgrowth of tissue similar to scar tissue.

 The underlying cause of the damage might be:

-• a birth condition that binds the two bones together too much
+- A birth condition that binds the two bones together too much called Tarsal Coalition

 What are the signs and symptoms of Sinus Tarsi Syndrome ?

-X rays of the joint are generally normal unless the deterioration is caused by something that is visible on films, such as degenerative arthritic disease.
+X rays of the joint are often normal if the cause of the pain is one of the soft tissue injuries.
+Bony injuries such as degenerative arthritic disease or tarsal coalition should be visible on X Ray.
+It can be difficult to get a good view through the subtalar joint at the Sinus Tarsi.
+An X ray view known as a Harris and Beath is the best plain image.
 MRI is the investigation of choice and will show the soft tissue conditions well if there is significant inflammatory and fibrotic changes.
-It also allows a good view of the cartilage and bone components of the joint which is difficult to see on plain x ray as the joint’s curves make it difficult to get a good shot ‘through’ it.
+It also allows a good view of the cartilage and bone components inside the joint.
+These can be difficult to assess on plain x ray as the joint’s curves make it difficult to get a good shot ‘through’ it.